hortonworks/structor/README.md

 ### Set up browser (for security)

-Do a kinit in a terminal.
+Do a "/usr/bin/kinit vagrant" in a terminal.
+I've found that the browsers won't use the credentials from MacPorts' kinit.

 Safari should just work.